pierluigiferrari/ssd_keras/README.md

 * Write an mAP evaluation module
 * Write a `DetectionOutput` layer to move the computation of the decoder function into TensorFlow for faster forward passes
 * Support the Theano and CNTK backends

+### Important notes

+* The original Caffe models use a learning rate multiplier of 2 for the bias terms.
+Keras currently doesn't provide the option for per-weight learning rate multipliers, so this implementation differs from the Caffe implementation in this regard.
+This difference isn't relevant if you're using the trained models, but you should keep it in mind if you want to reproduce the training of the original models.
+* The provided `BatchGenerator` cannot replicate the exact data augmentation procedure of the original Caffe implementation.
+It provides data augmentation options that can be combined to produce similar effects (e.g. combining random image scaling and translation with random cropping to get crops that contain the original objects to varying degrees), but if you want to reproduce the exact data augmentation procedure of the original implementation, you will have to build that yourself.

 ### Terminology